24 hours in SINGAPORE

 As always, I put together a comprehensive itinerary for a sunny day as well as another one in case it rains.
 This way, you’ll know exactly how to spend a short city break or layover at Asia’s glittering mega-city whether rain or shine.

-Singapore with its population of 5.75 million is the second most densely populated sovereign state in the world – after Monaco.
+Singapore’s population of 5.75 million makes it the second most densely populated sovereign state in the world – after Monaco.

-The city’s strong suit is the service industry such as international banks, insurance, etc. Also, a relatively high percentage of Singapore’s population are ex-pats.
+The city’s economic motor is the service industry such as international banks, insurance, and the like.
+A relatively high percentage of Singapore’s population are ex-pats.
 Therefore, basically everybody is fluent in English although the official national language is Bahasa Malay.
 However, with a population of 76 percent ethnic Chinese and 7 percent ethnic Indians, Mandarin and Tamil are official languages, too.

 Just like the population presents a colorful variety, the city itself does so, too.
-You’ll find modernism next to traditions, financial districts and shopping malls close to ancient jungles.
+You’ll find modernism next to traditions, financial districts and shopping malls beside ancient jungles.

-I first got to Singapore because I was on a trip to Malaysia and thought that it would be a good opportunity to visit it for a day or two.
+I first got to Singapore during a trip to Malaysia and thought that it would be a good opportunity to visit the city for a day or two.
 Turns out, I fell in instant love with the vibrant city.

-So if you have the chance to spend a day on a layover in Singapore, do it!
+So if you have the chance to spend a day on a layover in Singapore, do it.
+But be warned: You might immediately fall under its spell!

 icon bag of money Local Currency